jaredreyes039/Rapifly_Demo_BU/README.md

 - **IMPORTANT**: Branch opened ref(Server_Dev) to host the updated, executable server code
 - **CRITICAL UPDATE**: BEGAN WORK ON FRONT END RECOVERY -> SO FAR, SO GOOD!!
 - **HOLY SHIT MOMENT**: JUST CONNECTED THE BACK END AND FRONT END BACK TOGETHER IN A DEV ENVIRONMENT- WITH SOME CONFIGURATION IM CERTAIN WE WILL BE ON TRACK TO MVP IN NO TIME!!!
 (See proof image below)
+- **IMPORTANT**: API routes tested w/ Postman- what is testable, is functional!

 <img src="https://www.dl.dropboxusercontent.com/s/2jg188n7qtg10mm/BEFETie.png?dl=0" alt="Confirmed back end to front end tie">